vgaonkar/Calculator-iOS-6/README.md

 Calculator
 ==========

-A basic calculator app that can perform some trigonometric and memory operations in addition to basic arithmetic.
+An app that can perform some trigonometric and memory operations in addition to basic arithmetic.

 ###Screenshot:
 ![](https://raw.github.com/vgaonkar/Calculator/master/screenshot.png)